crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/service_api/blocklists.md

 <!--

- - sharing lists
+ - explain process if you want to publish your public blocklists
- - explain the subscriptions (ie. sub to org, you cannot unsub engine)
+ - how to find your org ID

 -->

 ## Blocklist subscription mechanism